-- 1. Draft an email with the following information.
-Note that depending on availability, you may consider contacting 2-3 faculty members with research of interest. - a.
-Provide a brief biography including courses relevant to the research project.
-Be sure to check the 'required courses' listed under the advisor's research summary in this booklet. - a.
-Include a description detailing your particular interests in certain project(s).
-You can list several projects in the order of interest if desired. - a.
-Suggest several meeting times to chat more in person.
-To ensure a meeting, list as many available times as possible in the next couple of weeks.
-If you don't receive a response within one week, send a follow up email.
+- Draft an email with the following information.
+Note that depending on availability, you may consider contacting 2-3 faculty members with research of interest. - Provide a brief biography including courses relevant to the research project.
+Be sure to check the 'required courses' listed under the advisor's research summary in this booklet. - Include a description detailing your particular interests in certain project(s).
+You can list several projects in the order of interest if desired. - Suggest several meeting times in the next couple of weeks to chat more in person.
+If you don't receive a response within one week, send a follow up email. - Meet the faculty member in person. - Ask about project availability.
+If the project you are most interested in isn't available, are there other projects that would be a good fit? - Ensure you have completed any required courses for the project. - Discuss funding options for the project including timelines for proposal submissions. - Discuss this faculty's expectations of summer researchers, including time commitments, what a typical day looks like, start and end dates, etc; and specific project expectations/ outcomes. - Discuss any specific expectations for research presentation. - Determine a plan and timeline moving forward regarding the research position.